 21062 AstroMaster 70 EQ Refractor Telescope, which is a 900mm focal length 70mm telescope.
 It

-homemade pipe tripod is inexpensive and easy to make, and in my case is used
+pipe tripod is inexpensive and easy to make, and in my case is used to hold any

-to hold several different instruments, including two other refractors and my
+one of several different instruments, including three other refractors and my

-likely superior to what comes with most 60mm telescopes, and saves you the
+superior to what comes with most 60mm telescopes, and saves you the hassle of

 But as you might guess, I not only love astronomy and telescopes, I also

-Maker).
-If you love the astronomy and telescope part, but not so much the
+If you love the astronomy and telescope part, but not so much the tinker part,

-tinker part, something like a ready made refractor on a computerized mount
+something like a ready made refractor on a computerized mount (at a reasonable

 Gather The Parts

-Given that I use my trusty pipe-fitting mount as my tripod, all I needed
+right parts.
+Given that I use my trusty pipe-fitting mount as my tripod, all I

-were the parts for the telescope.
-The above image shows basically all that there
+needed were the parts for the telescope.
+The above image shows basically all

 It shows the eyepiece end of the tube, the focuser, the finder scope, and